Emerging from the Shadows: Healing After a Lifetime of Trauma and Rewriting My Story

 Letting Go of Responsibility

-Only recently have I been able to release that burden.
+Since I been able to release that burden.
 I no longer say “yes” when my body says “no.” I no longer confuse caretaking with love.
 I now understand that I can care deeply without carrying the emotional weight of others.

 This shift has not created emptiness—but freedom.
 It has allowed me to connect with myself for the first time in a way that feels authentic and sustaining.